tokio-rs/website/content/blog/2021-05-14-inventing-the-service-trait.md

 }
 ```

-Having a trait like this allows us to write concrete types that implement it, so
+An immediate convenience to your users is they can write concrete types that
-we don't have to deal with `Fn`s all the time.
+implement that trait, so they don't have to deal with `Fn`s all the time.

-However, Rust currently doesn't support async trait methods, so we have two options:
+However, Rust currently doesn't support async trait methods, so we have two
+options:

-1. Make `call` return a boxed future like `Pin<Box<dyn Future<Output =
+1. Make the `call` method return a boxed future like `Pin<Box<dyn Future<Output =
    Result<HttpResponse, Error>>>`.
 This is what the [async-trait] crate does.
-2. Add an associated `type Future` to `Handler` so users get to pick their own
+2. Add an associated `type Future` to the trait so users get to pick their own
    type.

 Let's go with option two, as it's the most flexible.
 Users who have a concrete future